11/16

 Thurs: Look back at your past 3 days of meals, what trend do you see?

-Weekend: Skip tracking for a meal, and notice if you miss it or feel relieved.
-Reflect kindly.
+Weekend: Skip tracking for a meal, and notice whether the break helped or removed useful context.

 Awareness creates choice.